Dog Myths - Dog Facts or Dog Fiction?

 You can't teach an old dog new tricks

 Old dogs are much like human OAPs.
 They can learn but they may seem less responsive to learning new things and more set in their ways.
 Don’t be too quick to write them off.
 They may not have ceaseless enthusiasm and bounce about with excitement but that doesn’t mean they aren’t having fun.
 Don't leave old dogs to rot physically and mentally away.
 All dogs of any age love to learn and find it fun and stimulating.
-Think up some fun things to play that are within their physical capabilities and have fun laugh
+Think up some fun things to play that are within their physical capabilities and have fun.

 Dogs can be left in parked cars for 10 minutes